 How do Debuts work?

-Debuts is a stream of first shots from new Dribbblers.
+Debuts is a stream of first shots from new Players.
 Only your very first shot will show up in the Debuts stream, so be thoughtful about your first impression.
-Also note, if you delete your debut and upload another shot, it will not show up in the Debuts stream.

 Can I select a teaser frame for my animated GIF?